Transgender people in sports: United States

-Hecox v.
-Little
+Little v.
+Hecox

+Oral argument was held before the United States Supreme Court on January 13, 2026.
+On June 30, 2026, in the consolidated case Little v.
+Hecox, decided together with West Virginia v.
+B. P. J., the Supreme Court upheld Idaho's law, holding that it does not violate the Equal Protection Clause or Title IX.

 In March 2020, Idaho Governor Brad Little signed into law the "Fairness in Women's Sports Act", also known as House Bill 500.
 This legislation, the first of its kind in the United States, prohibits transgender athletes from competing in sports against athletes of the other biological sex.
 In April 2020, the ACLU and the Legal Voice filed a lawsuit, Hecox v.
 Little, arguing that this law violates the US Constitution and Title IX.
 On August 17, 2020, the United States District Court for the District of Idaho issued a preliminary injunction against the law pending trial, issuing an opinion that the plaintiffs were "likely to succeed in establishing [that] the Act is unconstitutional as currently written".
 On August 17, 2023, the Ninth Circuit Court of Appeals upheld this injunction.
-On July 3, 2025, the U.S. Supreme Court granted the Idaho's petition and agreed to hear the case.
-In October 2025, a district judge denied Hecox's request to dismiss the case.
+On July 3, 2025, the U.S. Supreme Court granted Idaho's petition and agreed to hear the case.
+In October 2025, a district judge denied Hecox's request to dismiss the case, with oral hearings scheduled for 13 January 2026.